noahehall/multicloud/providers/aws/services/networkingContentDelivery/elasticloadbalancing.md

 ### gateway laod balancer

+- mainly used to load balance requests to third party applications
+  - uses Gateway Load Balancer endpoints to securely exchange traffic across VPC boundaries.
+  - Gateway Load Balancer endpoint is a VPC endpoint that provides private connectivity between virtual appliances across VPCs
 - layer 3 gateway and layer 4 loadbalancer
   - deploy scale and manage thirdparty appliances like firewalls, intrusion detection adn prevension systems, and deep packet inspection systems
+  - It listens for all IP packets across all ports and forwards traffic to the target group that's specified in the listener rule.
+  - It maintains stickiness of flows to a specific target appliance using 5-tuple (for TCP/UDP flows) or 3-tuple (for non-TCP/UDP flows).
 - features
   - high availabilty routing to backends via health checks
   - gateway load balancer endpoints
   - integrated with cloudwatch metrics for monitoring
   - deploy new appliances by selecting them from the aws marketplace
   - private connectivity to itnernet gateways, VPCs and other resources over a private network
-- mainly used to load balance requests to third party applications

 ## considerations